hansohn/terraform-docker/README.md

 Images are automatically:
 - **Built and linted** on every push (multi-platform, without publishing)
 - **Published** when a version tag is pushed
-- **Refreshed** every Monday, Wednesday, and Friday at 7am UTC to pick up the latest base-image security patches
+- **Refreshed** every Monday at 7am UTC to pick up the latest base-image security patches

 This ensures published images stay up-to-date with the latest base image security updates.